Please Read this page fully and carefully. It has important and new information.

-**Please note new rate changes will be in effect for visits from December 1, 2015 onwards**
+**Please note rates have been in effect for visits from December 1, 2015 onwards and are not changed for this year**

 The Wendy Thompson Hut is a reservations-only based hut.
 You must have a confirmed reservation to stay at the hut.
 Please note that your reservation is not confirmed until: